Tyrrrz/GitHubActionsTestLogger/Readme.md

 #### Allow empty test summaries

-Use the `[--report-github-]summary-allow-empty` option to specify whether empty test runs should be included in the summary, for example as a result of using [test filters](https://learn.microsoft.com/dotnet/core/testing/selective-unit-tests).
+Use the `[--report-github-]summary-allow-empty` option to specify whether empty test runs should be included in the summary.

 **Default**: `false`.